bbauska/JS-Notes4Pros/README.md

 <!--
 Math                 .     min             .     apply
 Math . max . apply
-If your array or array-like object is *numeric*, that is, if all its elements are numbers, then you can use or by passing <b>null</b> as the first argument, and your array as the second.
+If your array or array-like object is <i>numeric</i>, that is, if all its elements are numbers, then you can use or by passing <b>null</b> as the first argument, and your array as the second.
 <b>var</b>